netbiolab/scNET/README.md

 devtools::install_github("GfellerLab/SuperCell")
 ```
 ## Usage
-The corefunction the run the entire pipeline is automated with scNET.sh. blah blah brief explanation.
+The core function the run the entire pipeline is automated with scNET.sh.
+Briefly, it takes a seurat object or a count data file (tsv or csv), and with specific parameter outputs a inferred network in the form of edge list (gene, gene, LLS weight). prefix can be set for example as "CRC_CD8T" if the input single cell data is CD8+ T cells from colorectal cancer samples. calculated bigSCale object and SAVER-imputed values can be separately saved if BSreuse and SVreuse is set to TRUE.
 ```bash
 scNET.sh [input] [filename] [outdir] [BScore] [SVcore] [BSreuse] [SVreuse] [package path]
 ```